Titán (wrestler)

-Titán (born October 15, 1990) is a Mexican luchador enmascarado (or professional wrestler) signed to Consejo Mundial de Lucha Libre (CMLL), where he is the reigning CMLL World Welterweight Champion in his first reign.
-He also makes appearances for New Japan Pro-Wrestling (NJPW).
-He portrays a tecnico ("Good guy") wrestling character.
-Titan's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are concealed from the wrestling fans.
+Titán (born October 15, 1990) is a Mexican professional wrestler.
+He is signed to Mexican promotion Consejo Mundial de Lucha Libre (CMLL), where he is the current CMLL World Welterweight Champion in his first reign.
+He also makes appearances for New Japan Pro-Wrestling (NJPW), where he is a member of the Unbound Co. stable.
+He portrays a tecnico ("good guy") wrestling character.
+Titan's real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are concealed from the professional wrestling fans.

-Titán began his in-ring career in 2008, working primarily in CMLL's local Guadalajara arena under the ring name Palacio Negro.
-In 2011 he began working more often in Mexico City, where he was given a new mask and the ring name "Titán".
-Working for CMLL has also allowed Titán to compete in the United States for Ring of Honor and in Japan for New Japan Pro-Wrestling, where he was a member of the Los Ingobernables de Japon stable, as both companies are affiliated with CMLL.

-He is a former Mexican National Welterweight Champion, CMLL World Tag Team Champion (with Volador Jr.), Mexican National Trios Champion with partners La Máscara and Rush and a former DTU Nexo Champion with Tritón.
-During his career he has won several CMLL tournaments such as the 2009 Torneo Tanque Dantes (with Guerrero Samurai II), 2012 En Busca de un Ídolo, Torneo Nacional de Parejas Increíbles (2019 Torneo Nacional de Parejas Increíbles) (with Bárbaro Cavernario) and the 2019 Reyes del Aire.
+He began his in-ring career in 2008, working primarily in CMLL's local Guadalajara arena under the ring name Palacio Negro.
+In 2011, he began working more often in Mexico City, where he was given a new mask and the ring name "Titán".
+He is a former Mexican National Welterweight Champion, CMLL World Tag Team Champion (with Volador Jr.) and Mexican National Trios Champion (with La Máscara and Rush).
+He has won several CMLL tournaments, such as the 2009 Torneo Tanque Dantes (with Guerrero Samurai II), 2012 En Busca de un Ídolo, 2019 Torneo Nacional de Parejas Increíbles (with Bárbaro Cavernario) and the 2019 Reyes del Aire.
+Through CMLL's partnerships, Titán has also wrestled in Japan for NJPW, where he was a member of Los Ingobernables de Japón, and in the United States for Ring of Honor (ROH), All Elite Wrestling (AEW) and Major League Wrestling (MLW).

 Professional wrestling career

-In lucha libre it is traditional to keep the true identity of a masked wrestler a secret, not revealing their real names and occasionally not revealing what previous ring names they have competed under.
-At times the officially listed debut date indicates when a wrestler began wearing a specific mask and using a name, not the professional wrestling debut.
-In the case of Titán, it is believed that he did not work under a different name before making his 2008 debut.
+In Mexico, professional wrestlers traditionally maintain the secrecy of their true identities, not disclosing their real names or previous ring names.
+The listed debut dates can reflect when a wrestler began using a particular mask and name, rather than their initial entry into professional wrestling.
+In Titán's case, it is believed that he did not work under a different name before making his 2008 debut.